 Lend/Lease is not appropriate for resources that are assigned on a Severity, Prepositioning, Staging or other support order, then mobilized to an incident for initial or extended attack hosted by a different jurisdictional agency where interagency billing is likely to occur.
 Those resources should be assigned to the incident, regardless of length, then reassigned or released back to the original incident when the operational need is resolved.
 Lend/lease is for incident-to-incident use only.

 Reference the NRCG Incident Business Committee Lend/Lease of Resources document for additional information:

-https://gacc.nifc.gov/nrcc/nrcg/committees/business/toolbox/miscellaneous/LendLeaseNRsu ggestions.pdf
+https://qacc.nifc.qov/nrcc/nrcq/committees/business/toolbox/miscellaneous/LendLeaseNRsugges tions.pdf

-CHAPTER 20 - OVERHEAD AND TEAMS
+CHAPTER 20 OVERHEAD AND TEAMS

 OVERHEAD AND TEAMS OVERVIEW